In our Well Architected Framework video series, we deep dive into the five pillars and explain how to best optimize your serverless app accordingly.

 The requester doesn’t actually know this is a composition of functions.
 Any developer can rely on this composition without worrying about how it behaves, they just apply everything they already know.
 This property improves productivity and quality.

 Most of the time, it is not possible to have all properties together.
 Applying the Black box principle is usually easy.
-When it comes to the other two, there is usually trade-off.
+When it comes to the other two, there is usually a trade-off.
 When we prioritize one, such as Substitution, it becomes difficult to apply Double-billing.

 This framework helps to make architectural decisions and identify what needs to be prioritized.